TomiTom1234/GhostVOD-Stremio-Addon/README.md

 ![Full Cast Support](./images/photos_before-after.gif)

 * **MDBList & Multi-Source Ratings:** Enable MDBList compatibility directly from the GhostVOD dashboard!
-This fully unlocks the ability to see ratings from various sources right under the descriptions, as well as individual episode ratings. *(Note: You still need to enable MDBList and enter your personal API key safely inside Nuvio's settings).*
+This fully unlocks the ability to see ratings from various sources right above the descriptions, as well as individual episode ratings. *(Note: You still need to enable MDBList and enter your personal API key safely inside Nuvio's settings).*

 <p align="center">
   <img src="./images/Nuvio-mdblist.jpg" width="32%" alt="Pic1" />